GuiltyBystander/CuboidNets/notes/algo.md

 ## Some graphs I wanted to share

 This is the number of states at each depth of a search for a couple different searches.
-The 22/30 tile searchs are complete, while the counts for the 46 tile search is only about 3% complete.
+The 22/30 tile searches are complete, while the counts for the 46 tile search is only about 3% complete.
 Ignore the funny upswing at the end of the first two.
 It's a quirk of my exploration not counting states that have only 1 legal move.